rpvos/MAX485TTL/README.md

 ![Wiring schematic](images/MAX485TTL_schem.svg)

+Tying RE and DE together to 1 output can also be done, these will always be the same value.
+This will save 1 IO port.

 ## Best practices
 The modules work best when always set to input unless data needs to be sent.